Wumbobfuscation/Wumbobfuscation/Process Injection/ThreadExecutionHijacking.md

 ## Thread Execution Hijacking

 ### Background
 Process injection describes a collection of attack techniques involving the execution of arbitrary code into a live process.
 Beyond the execution of arbirtrary code, successful process injection may lead to privilege escalation and/or access to the system/network resources of a hijacked process.

-A multitude of process injection techniques exist, several of which will be disussed and exemplified here.
+Note that successful process injection requires significant prototyping, as the manipulation of a targeted process or thread may cause it to crash before, during, or after successful payload execution.

 Thread Execution Hijacking is a process injection subtechnique that manipulates [thread context](https://docs.microsoft.com/en-us/windows/win32/api/winnt/ns-winnt-context), a conglomerate of data related to key information about an executed thread, which is stored in a structure exemplified below.
 Key elements of this structure - notably `ContextFlags`, `Eip`, and `Rip` - are referenced in the development process.